MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 1. Select **App Registrations** on the navigation pane, then select **New registration**.

-1. In the **Register an application page** that appears, enter your application's registration information:
+1. In the **Register an application page** that appears, enter the following application registration information:

    - In the **Name** section, enter a meaningful application name for display to users of the app - for example, `java-spring-webapp-auth-b2c`.
    - Under **Supported account types**, select **Accounts in any identity provider or organizational directory (for authenticating users with user flows)**.